Can Running Shoes Cause Sciatica?

 This can be due to a variety of factors, including poor posture or standing for too long, losing weight without proper exercise guidance, repetitive movements (such as shoveling snow), stress injuries, or trauma.
 In some cases, the cause might not even be clear.

-“Steps” You Can Take to Avoid Sciatica
+“Steps” You Can Take To Avoid Sciatica

 There are several things you can do to help reduce symptoms of sciatica if they occur.